-Sharing the research results with potential users will be acheived through several activities.
-Firstly, through a list of contacts, changemakers and people that are potential end users and/or people that are likely to disseminate our information within their networks.
-Secondly, through an updated website, social media, newsletters, scientific and non-scientific articles, presentations and the use of project team-member networks.
+Sharing the research results with potential users will be done through several activities.
+First, we will make list of contacts, change makers and people that are potential end users and/or people that are likely to disseminate our information within their networks.
+Second, we will have an updated website, we will use social media, write newsletters, publish scientific and non-scientific articles, make presentations and use our networks.

-As discussed in the previous chapter, we aim to reach citizens through different target audiences, with their own specific needs and characteristics:
+As discussed in the previous chapter we want to reach citizens through different target audiences, with their own specific needs and characteristics:

 - National & International: In-depth information with clear results and case studies with media articles and reports.
 All still provided with an activating and visually appealing theme.
-Channels: mailing, website, media articles, reports, offline channels: events, workshops, social media (Twitter, FaceBook, YouTube). - Regional: In-depth information on a regional level with an activating message "spread, share, join, etc.".
-Less focus on citizens but still trying to avoid scientific jargon.
-Channels: Newsletters, Social Media (LI, TW, YT), print ready materials, smartphone app, offline channels: events, workshops, website, media articles. - Local: To the point messaging about news, data, case studies, updates from their own area.
+Channels: mailing, website, media articles, reports, offline channels: events, workshops, social media (TW, FB, YT). - Regional: In-depth information on regional level with an activating message "spread, share, join, etc." Less focus on citizens but still trying to avoid scientific jargon.
+Channels: Newsletters, Social Media (LI, TW, YT), print ready materials, smartphone app.
+Offline channels: events, workshops, website, media articles. - Local: To the point messaging about news, data, case studies, updates from their own area.
 Keep it local, keep it simple and activating and understandable for citizens.
-Channels: Social Media (Twitter, FaceBook, YouTube), mailing, media articles, website, offline channels: events, workshops, smartphone app, offering print ready materials for outreach and information. - Citizens: Some citizens will be interested by local communication and others by regional or national, since they all offer a different style of content.
-Channels: website, print materials, social media (Twitter, FaceBook, YouTube)
+Channels: Social Media (TW, FB, YT), mailing, media articles, websites Offline channels: events, workshops, smartphone app, offering print ready materials for outreach and information. - Citizens: Some citizens will be interested by local communication and others by regional or national since they all offer a different style of content.
+Channels: website, print materials, social media (TW, FB, YT)